Chondria/SiB/docs/deep-dive-into-storage-part-1.md

 **Merkle Trie**.
 This path is taken to write data and read data for the first time (the path is cached after the first read).

+The trie path points to the associated key of the data in the trie.
+This key usually points directly point to the actual data in the key-value database.
-The trie path leads to the associated key (ie. node's hash) to a data.
-The associated data further points to a key in the key-value database, which points to the actual data in storage.
+Sometimes, the key may further point to other keys in the key-value database, which subsequently points to the actual data in storage.

-It is important to note that a trie path may span many levels of a tree and the data retrieved may be stored across several associated keys for a comprehensive data retrieval. an associated key itself may point to a key in the key-value database further points to value which is a key to several other values that hold the actual data.
+It is important to note that a trie path may span many levels of a tree and the data retrieved may be stored across several associated keys for a comprehensive data retrieval. an associated key itself may point to a key in the key-value database, which further points to value which is a key to several other values that hold the actual data.

 >More on path optimization in the next part of this series.

-### Balanced Trie and Child Trie

 ## Deep dive into tries - State Proofs and Transaction Data

-We can consider *state proof* to be a summary that sufficiently describes a chuck of data on the blockchain.
-In reality state proofs are cryptographic has of transactions which have been vetted on by a blockchain consensus.
+We can consider state proof to be a summary that sufficiently describes a chunk of data on the blockchain.
+In reality state proofs are cryptographic has of transactions that have been vetted on by a blockchain consensus.

 It can be simply visualized as the root hash derived from a trie of transactions.
 The hashes of transactions as stated earlier are efficiently recorded as blocks.
 As such a state can be defined like so:

 ```rust
 StateProof = Hash(Block<Transaction>);
 ```

-State proof are vital for bridge implementation, to verify a transaction and carry out relevant actions on a remote chain.
+State proofs are vital for bridge implementation, to verify a transaction and carry out relevant actions on a remote chain.
 A remote chain can *prove* that a transaction is part of a proof submitted like so: